-Reporting to the Principal Investigator (Prof. Craig MacLean).
-The post holder is a member of the MacLean lab team who will be responsible for carrying out the experimental components of a UKRI Frontiers project on the evolutionary biology of antibiotic resistance.
-The post holder provides guidance to less experienced members of the research group, including postdocs, research assistants, technicians, and PhD and project students.
+Reporting to the Principal Investigator, Prof. Craig MacLean.
+The post holder is a member of a research group with responsibility for the provision of research support for the lab components of a UKRI Frontiers funded project studying the evolutionary biology of antibiotic resistance.
+The post holder provides advice and guidance to research students where appropriate.